 Perhaps the most outstanding characteristic of society in the United States is its diversity.
-Since this is truly a multicultural society, it is difficult, if not impossible, to make meaningful generalizations about behavior and society, or even about specific ethnic, religious, socioeconomic, age, occupational or other types of subgroups.
+Since this is trulya multicultural society, it is difficult to make meaningful generalizations.

-Nevertheless, it is possible to mention certain characteristics that, in general, describe attitudes and practices common among the people of the United States.
-The following are some notable characteristics that may underlie or otherwise influence friendship patterns in the United States.
+Nevertheless, it is possible to mention certain characteristics that, generally speaking, describe attitudes and practices common among Americans.
+The following are some notable characteristics that may influence friendship patterns in the United States.